 Rovaniemi is the Official Hometown of Santa Claus in Finnish Lapland.
 It is a popular destination for families heading to Lapland.
-The largest town in Lapland it is popular not only in winter but also summer.
-However, in this post I’m going to share with you 5 awesome things to do in Rovaniemi with kids in winter.
-Some of them can be done in summer too, but this post focusses on a winter visit to Rovaniemi.
+As the largest town in Lapland, it is popular not only in winter but also summer.
+In this post I’m going to share with you 5 awesome things to do in Rovaniemi with kids in winter.
+Some of them can be done in summer too, but this post focuses on a winter visit to Rovaniemi.
 We were kindly hosted by Visit Rovaniemi during our trip to visit Santa in Lapland and these activities were either organised or suggested by them.

 While there are other popular resorts, towns and destinations for a winter visit to meet Santa in Lapland, Rovaniemi is one of the most convenient with an airport with direct flights from the UK during winter and several daily flights to Helsinki.
 It also has a direct train connection to Helsinki, dubbed the Santa Express.
 We chose Rovaniemi for this very reason, and because it is the hometown of Santa.

-- Enjoy a Husky Safari with Bearhill Husky.
+- Do a Husky Safari with Bearhill Husky

 5 Awesome Things To Do In Rovaniemi With Kids